porlowska/career-keys/README.md

 ## How to Use

-1. Open URL of deployed app:  https://github.com/porlowska/career-keyword-finder.git
+1. Open URL of deployed app:  https://github.com/porlowska/REPLACE HERE
 2. Explore job listings, extracted keywords, and personalized job alerts.
 3. Utilize the various features to enhance your job search process.

 ## Screenshot

 ![Career Keys Screenshot](./assets/career-keys-screenshot.png)

-## Contributing
-N/A??

 ## Tests
 To test the application, run: